170%

 Challenge: Recruiting operations needed better prioritization, candidate context, and bottleneck visibility.

-Intervention: Jason built a resume ranking classifier, a candidate profile aggregator, and KPI dashboards used across recruiting workflows.
+Intervention: Jason built an ATS and candidate search workflow across in-house and third-party systems, plus a resume ranking classifier, candidate profile aggregator, and KPI dashboards.